JustinPatenaude/balticathletics/promotions.md

   image: "/2020-04-11 14.34.59.jpg"
   price: 39
   description: 1 available in RED
-- title: Baseball Scorebook
-  image: "/SC1 Baseball Scorebook.jpg"
-  price: 6
-  description: "- Keeps track of in-game statistics for up to 15 players for 25 games\n-
-    Heavy cardboard back and spiral bound cover is durable enough to last all season
-    \n- Includes batting average chart, roster, and line-up pages for quick access to statistics\n- Suitable for all baseball and softball games"
 - title: Safety Pads for Referee Stand
   image: "/LO-764SP1 ref stand pad.jpg"
   price: 435